Ritalin Side Effects

 Generic Name: methylphenidate

-Note: This page contains side effects data for the generic drug methylphenidate.
-It is possible that some of the dosage forms included below may not apply to the brand name Ritalin.
+Note: This document contains side effect information about methylphenidate.
+Some of the dosage forms listed on this page may not apply to the brand name Ritalin.

 For the Consumer